-Below are links to my papers.
+Below are links to my publications.
 To go back to my home page, click here.

 - The Unbelievable Truth about Morality.
-Forthcoming in Lenny Clapp (ed.), Philosophy For Us.
+In Lenny Clapp (ed.), Philosophy For Us.
+Cognella, forthcoming.

 This is an introductory chapter about the error theory, aimed at undergraduate students.
 It discusses arguments for the error theory and objections to the error theory, and suggests that defenders of the theory can answer these objections by arguing that we cannot believe the error theory.

 - Reasons and Ability.
-Forthcoming in Daniel Star (ed.), The Oxford Handbook of Reasons and Normativity.
+In Daniel Star (ed.), The Oxford Handbook of Reasons and Normativity.
+Oxford University Press, forthcoming.